cerb/cerb.github.io/_guides/developers/ngrok.md

 # Introduction

-We recommend building [bot](/docs/bots/) behaviors and [webhooks](/guides/webhooks/configure/) in a [local development environment](/guides/developers/run-webdriver-tests/) before deploying them to production.
+We recommend building [automations](/docs/automations/) and [webhooks](/guides/webhooks/configure/) in a [local development environment](/guides/developers/run-webdriver-tests/) before deploying them to production.
 This allows you to test without risking unexpected changes to your live data.

 Your development machine may be behind a firewall or assigned a dynamic IP address.
 This makes it difficult to test functionality like webhooks where a remote server needs to directly access a URL on your machine.
 It also makes it difficult to use other testing tools like BrowserStack[^browserstack] that run against a publicly accessible URL.